Fiserv/tenants-doc/update-productpage-content.md

 Tenants should add/update the listed contents to the Product-Layout yaml file.
 Detailed description for the requirement and the sections where contents can be added is mentioned below.

 Tenants must provide ALL content for the new product page redesign,unless stated otherwise in this document.
-If no content or information is provided, “Lorem Ipsum” will be used and displayed on tenant’s final product page for sections that require content.
+If no content or information is provided, “Lorem Ipsum” will be used and displayed on tenant's final product page for sections that require content.
 Below are the sections where tenants need to provide the information.

 ![product page](images/productpage.png)